TEJASG-DEV/Microcontroller-Projects/Car_Black_Box/Readme.md

 ## Build Instructions
 You need to have MPLAB X IDE V 5.35 and XC8 Compiler V3.00 or V1.35 to compile the program.

-### Execution
-The demo video is provided to see the program output.